1andyhopper/nita/docs/step-by-step-nita-project.md

 ----

-# Automation Steps with NITA
+# Automating the Steps with NITA

 To streamline the automation process using NITA, we need to translate the above manual configurations into reusable templates.